pawan1198/r-cheatsheets/README.md

 Step – 2: Click on the link for the Mac OS X version of RStudio and save the .dmg file.
 Step – 3: Double click the downloaded file and then drag-and-drop it into your applications folder.

-Now with R and RStudio installed in your system, let’s look at a few packages that might help you in learning as well as using R to its fullest potential!

 # Using Packages in R
 R packages are collections of functions and tools developed by the R community.
 They increase the power of R by improving existing base R functionalities, or by adding new ones.